Our Homes

 Our roots first took hold here in response to the local need for community based foster care.
 In 2008 we opened our first house in Kayamandi.
 We are blessed to have wonderful foster moms settled in each of our two houses which are named Zanokhanyo (Bringer of Light) and Zanovuyo (House of Love).
 The houses are located conveniently next door to each other.

-Ntombekhaya is our house mother in Zanokhanyo.
+Ntombekhaya is our longest serving house mother in Zanokhanyo.
 Her house is filled with 5 children and brimming with the rowdy energy of 3 boys and 2 girls who keep her very busy.
-One of her boys is in grade 11 at Olyfkrans, in Swellendam, made possible by sponsors organized through Home from Home and VH paying his tuitio fee.
+One of her boys is in grade 12 attending a school in another town, residing in the hostel, made possible by sponsors organized through Home from Home, VH pays his tuition fee.
 Her eldest son left the house to live in Home from Home’s transition home.
-He passed matric in 2022 and is doing an internship at an accounting firm at present.
-Ntombekhaya is a wonderful leader who demonstrates initiative, a positive attitude and calm focus as she ensures her children THRIVE.
+He is doing an internship at an accounting firm at present.
+Ntombekhaya is a wonderful leader who demonstrates initiative, a positive attitude and calm focus as she ensures her children thrive.

 Vineyard Houses in Cloetesville